Geoffrey Talbot: Early life

 Talbot was the son of Geoffrey Talbot, who owned lands at Swanscombe in Kent.
 The younger Talbot's mother was Agnes, wife of the elder Talbot.
 Her ancestry is unclear, with David Crouch stating she was a member of the de Lacy family.
 The Complete Peerage states she was probably the daughter of Walter de Lacy and Emma, and sister of Roger and Hugh de Lacy.
 Katharine Keats-Rohan, however, posits that Agnes was probably the daughter of Helto Dapifer.

-Talbot's father is recorded as the holder the lands around Swanscombe in the 1166 Cartae Baronum, which states that the elder Talbot had the lands sometime before his death and that they passed to the younger Geoffrey.
+Talbot's father is recorded as the holder of the lands around Swanscombe in the 1166 Cartae Baronum, which states that the elder Talbot had the lands sometime before his death and that they passed to the younger Geoffrey.
 These holdings around Swanscombe are considered by some historians as probably comprising the feudal barony of Swanscombe.

 The family was connected in some way with the de Lacy family, as the younger Geoffrey named Gilbert de Lacy as his relative.
 According to David Crouch, Agnes was Gilbert de Lacy's aunt, which if true would make de Lacy and Talbot first cousins.
 He was also a relative of Sybil, the wife of Pain fitzJohn, who was his heiress.
 He probably served as a household knight for Robert, the Earl of Gloucester.